nicklauskim/nicklauskim/README.md

 </p>

 <p>
-I will steadily be moving all of my posts and content from my previous website (www.nicklausjkim.com - now defunct) to this new Github Pages site.
-I will also work on getting ALL of my coding projects on my Github profile.
+I will steadily be moving all of my posts and content from my previous website (www.nicklausjkim.com - now defunct) to this new GitHub Pages site.
+I will also work on getting ALL of my coding projects on my GitHub profile.
 I know, I am late to the train; but hopefully you bear with me as I tweak this website and my Github to reflect <i>100%</i> of my academic/professional work and software development interests.
 </p>

 <p>